tamariam/Russo-Georgian-War/README.md

 - I tested that you can play music on gallery page.
 - i Tested that youtube video link works on feedback page.
 - I confirm that contact form works without eny problem.
+- i confirm that audio file does not autoplay.
+- I checkedd an dall images work on hosted site

 ## bugs